/ A / B / C / D / E / F / G / H / I / J / K / L / M

 Referring to servos, this is the position the servo is at when it is idle.

-Nickel-Metal Hydride battery.
+Acronym for Nickel-Metal Hydride.
 Rechargeable batteries used to power RC transmitters, receivers and the vehicles themselves.
 NiMh cells do not have the same type of ‘cell memory’ as NiCd batteries do.
 This translates to less maintenance for the end user.

 A fuel additive which increases a model engine’s ability to idle low and improves high speed performance.
 Ideal nitro content varies from engine to engine.
 Refer to the engine manufacturer’s instructions for best results.
 Nitro content in fuel is indicated by the percent of the fuel.
 Also known as Nitromethane.